learn-co-students/html-basics-well-formed-html-document-lab-online-web-prework/README.md

 **Task #3** Add opening and closing `head` and `body` tags inside of the outer `html` tags.

 You can run the tests for this lab via `learn`.
-Make sure you save the file before running the this command.
+Make sure you save the file before running this command.
 Failing tests will provide helpful error messages that you can use to debug your code — read them closely for hints!

 ## View Your Work in the Browser